×

 We asked expat moms who gave birth in Argentina about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Argentina before having a baby.
 Make sure to find a doctor or midwife that you trust and that speaks your language.
 It is also important to familiarize yourself with the local laws and regulations regarding childbirth and parenting.
 Additionally, it is a good idea to build a support network of other expats who have had babies in Argentina, as they can provide valuable advice and support.
-Finally, make sure to take time to relax and enjoy the experience of having a baby in Argentina," remarked one expat in Argentina.
+Finally, make sure to take time to relax and enjoy the experience of having a baby in Argentina," said one expat in Argentina.

 Are healthcare services good in Argentina?